arcticoder/lqg-first-principles-fine-structure-constant/README.md

 ## Reported Precision and Confidence Intervals (example-run)

 The project includes example analysis artifacts that report an estimated center and confidence interval from the computation pipeline.
 Those artifacts are available in `FINAL_CODATA_ACHIEVEMENT_REPORT.md` and `UQ_RESOLUTION_SUMMARY.md`.
-The numerical outputs in those artifacts are reported results from specific computational runs and depend on implementation choices, parameter settings, and numerical tolerances.
+The numerical outputs in those artifacts are example-run results and depend on implementation choices, parameter settings, and numerical tolerances.
 Reproduction and independent verification are required before treating these values as robust.

 ## Uncertainty Quantification (UQ) — Notes and Pointers

 The repository includes a documented UQ workflow and example analyses.
 The maintainers provide artifacts and code to reproduce the reported analysis; however, the reported status is research-stage and requires independent verification.
 Key references and artifacts include: